AkyasMahira/AkyasMahira/README.md

 ![Figma](https://img.shields.io/badge/Figma-3b4252?style=for-the-badge&logo=figma&logoColor=white)
 ![Notion](https://img.shields.io/badge/Notion-3b4252?style=for-the-badge&logo=notion&logoColor=white)

-### Funfact
+Be honest, I'm quite dumb in math.
+I never imagined myself being in the field of programming, but here I am fully focusing on website development.
-be honest, I'm quite dumb in math.
-I never imagined myself being in the field of programming, but here I am—fully focusing on website development. that's all thank you.
+Anyway, that's all about me, and thank you for stopping by!